 4. Current or modern Period (post-1950):

 During this time, there was a great change in the science of accounting.
-Accounting standards have issued and various branches of accounting have emerged.
+Accounting standards have been issued and various branches of accounting have emerged.

 You can also read: